influxdata/influxdb-client-java/client/README.md

 For writing data we use [WriteApi](https://bonitoo-io.github.io/influxdb-client-java/influxdb-client-java/apidocs/org/influxdata/client/WriteApi.html) that supports:

-1. writing data points in [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/v1.6/write_protocols/line_protocol_tutorial/)
+1. writing data using [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/v1.6/write_protocols/line_protocol_tutorial/), Data Point, POJO
 2. use batching for writes
 3. use client backpressure strategy
 4. produces events that allow user to be notified and react to this events